Vanessa WilcoxVanessa Wilcox

 Curriculum Vitae

-Vanessa has since been involved in a number of other projects conducted by the Institute and its cooperating partner, the European Centre of Tort and Insurance Law (ECTIL), with whom she is now employed.
+Vanessa has been involved in a number of projects conducted by the Institute and its cooperating partner, the European Centre of Tort and Insurance Law (ECTIL).
 These include Human Rights and Tort Law, Liability for GMO Admixture in the Food and Feed Supply Chain (a Co-Extra project sponsored by the European Union under FP 6) and the Basic Questions of Tort Law from a Comparative Perspective (under the auspices of the Austrian Science Fund, FWF).
-She is the co-editor of Punitive Damages: Common Law and Civil Law Perspectives (with Univ-Prof iR Dr Dr hc Helmut Koziol) and a Fellow of ECTIL.
-In 2009 she spent three months at the European Court of Human Rights in Strasbourg, France where, in addition to working for the Court, she conducted further research on Human Rights and Tort law.
+She is the co-editor of Punitive Damages: Common Law and Civil Law Perspectives (2009), with Univ-Prof iR Dr DDr hc Helmut Koziol (em)) and has been a Fellow of ECTIL (since 2009).
+Vanessa spent three months at the European Court of Human Rights in Strasbourg, France in 2009 where, in addition to working for the Court, she conducted further research on Human Rights and Tort law.